denisa/clq-action/README.md

 The release version.

 ### `tag`
-The release version as a tag, that is the version prefixed with a `"v"`.
+The release version as a tag, that is the version prefixed with a `v`.

 ### `name`
-The title of the release, it defaults to `"Release"` followed by the version, unless the release has a _label_ in the changelog.
+The title of the release, it defaults to `Release` followed by the version, unless the release has a _label_ in the changelog.
 Please see [clq](https://github.com/denisa/clq/blob/main/README.md) for more details.

 ### `status`
-The status of the release, one of `"prereleased"`, `"released"`, `"unreleased"`, or `"yanked"`.
+The status of the release, one of `prereleased`, `released`, `unreleased`, or `yanked`.

 ### `changes`
 All the changes defined for that release.
 Intended to be used for GitHub’s _release description_.